Department of Public Safety

 This annual report is prepared in cooperation with the local law enforcement agencies surrounding our main campus, Residence Life, the Student Development Office, and the Dean of Student Life.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

-ANNUAL CAMPUS SECURITY AND FIRE SAFETY REPORT AVAILABILITY INFORMATION
+ANNUAL CAMPUS SECURITY AND FIRE SAFETY REPORT AVAILABILITY

 The Reauthorized Violence Against Women and Campus Sexual Violence Elimination (Campus SaVE) Act